deviserplatform/docs/guide/extensions/themes.md

 loads the `/lib/jquery/dist/jquery.js` JavaScript in head section of the pages used by **Default.cshtml** theme.

 ## Other Components
-Themes has some useful components such as Menu, BreadCrumb and Language switcher
+Themes has some useful components such as Menu and Language switcher

 ### Menu